 Since November 2017, King’s Health Partners (KHP) have been working with the Royal Brompton & Harefield NHS Foundation Trust on proposals to change how care and treatment is provided for adults and children with heart and lung disease.

 More than 100 patients, carers and representatives of charities attended events held at three hospital sites, with their feedback helping to inform the ongoing development of the partnership’s proposals.
 They brought a wide range of helpful insights and views to the discussion.
 For more information, read the full report on the findings from the patient and public engagement activities.

 Denmark Hill station redevelopment (2013)

 After several years of campaigning alongside our Governors, Members and local elected representatives, a £6.3 million investment was secured to improve Denmark Hill station, including:

 - a new footbridge

 - lifts to all platforms

 - a new ticket office on the Champion Park side of the station.

 The Trust regularly works with local community groups and other organisations to improve public transport links to our hospitals.

-The Trust continues to link in with Network Rail and Transport for London to ensure that local transport needs for patients, visitors and staff are considered when planning any future changes to train services and facilities.
+The Trust continues to link in with Network Rail and TfL to ensure that local transport needs for patients, visitors and staff are considered when planning any future changes to train services and facilities.